Skip to content ↓

 A mandatory information session to explain a borrower’s rights and responsibilities, which takes place before a new borrower at a school receives a loan.
 The counseling can be in-person or online.

 The estimated cost of attendance is a budget that we use for every student who applies for financial aid.
-It is the estimated total cost of attending MIT for one academic year, and it incorporates direct costs such as tuition and fees, as well as indirect costs for things such as personal expenses and books.
+It is the estimated total cost of attending MIT for one academic year, and it incorporates costs paid to the school such as tuition and fees, as well as costs paid to others for things such as personal expenses and books.

 • Exit counseling